 You can consider the same above-mentioned color scheme for this paint as well.

-Order a wall-stick sample of Pearl Gray here to help you compare colors in your own space.
+Order wall-stick samples of these two colors to help you compare colors in your own space.

 Sea Salt Vs Filmy Green